 2025 was a year of recalibration.
-AI fatigue, cookie deprecation, search upheaval and click decline collided to force marketers to rethink everything they thought they knew about digital advertising.
-For many, the pursuit of “more” – more impressions, more clicks, more automation – delivered diminishing returns.
+AI fatigue, privacy reforms, search upheaval and click decline collided to force marketers to rethink everything they thought they knew about digital advertising and overall media investment.
+For many, the pursuit of “more” – more reach, more impressions, more clicks, more automation – delivered diminishing returns.

 At Bench Media, we saw something else taking shape: the rise of a new kind of media strategy.
 One built not on noise, but on nuance.
 The brands that thrived this year were those who pivoted quickly, diversified channels, and made smarter, braver decisions.
 As we head into 2026, that shift isn’t slowing down.
 It’s accelerating – and it’s rewarding those willing to embrace change.